giantswarm/releases/azure/v12.0.0/README.md

-## :zap:  Giant Swarm Release 12.0.0 for Azure :zap:
+## :zap:  Tenant Cluster Release 12.0.0 for Azure :zap:

 This is the first release to support **Kubernetes 1.17** on Azure.